-2. U.S. Reliance on Imports of Vanadium is Not Increasing
+2. U.S. Reliance on Imports of Vanadium Is Not Increasing

-Imports of contained vanadium to the United States have not increased since 2014 and have decreased moderately since that time (see Figure 22).
+Imports of contained vanadium to the United States have not increased since

+2014 and have decreased moderately since that time (see Figure 22).
 Even before the 2020 plunge in imports (driven by COVID-19-related demand declines), overall contained vanadium imports in 2019 were 4% below the 2010-2019 average.

 Further, import reliance is not likely to increase.
 Major U.S. producers of ferrovanadium and vanadium pentoxide are in the process of expanding or restarting operations.
 U.S. capacity for ferrovanadium production from vanadium-bearing waste will more than double in 2021 with the opening of AMG Vanadium's new facility; the production increase will exceed annual average imports of ferrovanadium.
-U.S. capacity for vanadium pentoxide production from vanadiumbearing waste will also with the opening of Gladieux's Texas facility,
+U.S. capacity for vanadium pentoxide production from vanadium-bearing waste will also [TEXT REDACTED].